Luis Robert Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 13th in MLB with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 15th in the league.

-- The Blue Jays have the 19th-ranked team ERA across all league pitching staffs (4.48).
+- The Blue Jays have a 4.37 team ERA that ranks 16th across all MLB pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs given up (30 total, 1.4 per game).
+- The Blue Jays rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).

-- Bassitt (2-2) takes the mound for the Blue Jays in his fifth start of the season.
-He has a 5.40 ERA in 21 2/3 innings pitched, with 17 strikeouts.
+- Berrios gets the start for the Blue Jays, his fifth of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Houston Astros, when the righty threw 6 1/3 scoreless innings while giving up three hits.
+- In his most recent time out on Thursday against the Houston Astros, the righty threw seven innings, allowing two earned runs while surrendering three hits.

-- The 34-year-old has amassed a 5.40 ERA and 7.1 strikeouts per nine innings in four games this season, while allowing a batting average of .235 to opposing hitters.
+- In four games this season, the 28-year-old has a 6.23 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.